comit/sonoff-bridge/Expanding-Sonoffs.md

 * r3 pin4 (ground)

 You can then plug a sensor into the jack like you would to a Sonoff TH10/TH16 and define what sensor you have connected to GPIO14

+## Electrical considerations

+When you switch a GPIO pin to an input and hang a long wire off of it, that wire can pick up stray signals and cause the voltage on the GPIO pin to vary.
+This can cause the system to think the switch has changed.

+To fix this, there are several things you can do.

+1. add a pull-up resistor
+1. add a bypass capacitor
+1. shielding on the wire
+1. use twisted pair wiring

+A pull-up resistor is a resistor connected between the GPIO pin and 3.3v.
+The exact value of this is not critical, 4.7k is a common value to use, as is 10k.
+This ensures that when the switch it open, the GPIO pin will go high.

+A bypass capacitor is a small (pF range) capacitor that is connected between the GPIO and ground.
+This provides a path for any radio signals that are picked up by the wire to go to ground and not confuse the system.

+Shielding or using twisted pair wiring are other ways to reduce the effect of radio signals on the system.